catenax-ng/product-onboarding/github/README.md

 As default, we configure `maintain` access on the product repositories for the teams, since all the administrative tasks are handled by the team managing the organization.

-## GitHub Organistation
+## GitHub Organization

-The following section describes how to handle users, teams and repositories in our GitHub organisation
+The following section describes how to handle users, teams and repositories in our GitHub organization

 ### Invitation of a single user